cs107-undefined/Undefined_AD/docs/documentation/implementation.rst

 5.4 External Dependencies
 ------------------------------

-We are planning to include one python file to include the codes for computing the derivative, and have another file with all the testing files.
-Both ``TravisCI`` and ``CodeCov`` will be used for testing suit monitoring.
+Both ``TravisCI`` and ``CodeCov`` are used for testing suit monitoring.
 The CI status and the code coverage are reflected in our github repository.
-The package will be uploaded and distributed via ``PyPI`` .
-We will use the ``NetworkX`` package for constructing the visualization for the computational graph.
+The package have been uploaded and distributed via ``PyPI`` .
+We used the ``NetworkX`` package for constructing the visualization for the computational graph.
 Lastly, we used the ``numpy`` and ``math`` libraries to help with the math calculation.